 The Jewish Synagogue in the Jew Town of Kochi is a popular attraction in Kerala.
 More than a hundred years old, the synagogue houses many rare antiques.
-The place of worship of Jews is remarkable for its interesting history, architecture and charm that attracts visitors.
+The place of worship of Jews is remarkable for its fascinating history, architecture, and charm that attracts visitors.
 It is built on the place gifted by the erstwhile King of Cochin.
 It lies adjacent to the Mattancherry Palace.
-A visit shall definitely mesmerize you.
+A visit Jewish Synagogue in Kochi will mesmerize you.

 Timings: 10 am to 12 noon, 3 pm to 5 pm.

 History of Jewish Synagogue

 The Jewish Synagogue is one of the oldest of its kind.
 Built-in 1568, almost 1500 years back, it is the origin of the Jewish connection with Kerala.
 The land for the holy place of worship was given by the then King of Cochin to the Jew community.
 The name 'Paradesi synagogue' also has a fascinating history behind it.
 The word Paradesi means foreigner in many Indian languages.
 So it refers to the white Jews, the early settlers in Kochi, a mixture of Jews from Kodungalloor, the Middle East, and Europe.

 The Jewish Synagogue is an exciting landmark.
 The spectacular display of artifacts and rare treasures leaves visitors in awe of the place.
 Enter the building, and the marvelous construction of the synagogue arrests your attention.
 The large main hall is designed with splendid pillars.
 The display of rare antique objects adds to the grandeur.